Array§

 ): string

-Replaces all instances of target
+Replaces all instances of target in data with either a string replacement or a

-is a function.
-If target
+transformed string if target is a function.
+If target is aregular expression,

 the global flag will be added automatically if it isn't already there, since this function